frederic-perez/AmE-dictionary/dictionary.md

 __tryst__
 __tubbing up__ _I keep tubbing up._
 __tube > shoulder tube__ _He walks around in the clubhouse carrying a long shoulder tube for arm exercises._
+__tube socks__ :camera:shit: A type of knee-high sports sock; usually white with two stripes at the top, which can be in one of various different colours.
+Generally worn by both guys and girls.
+Gives off a very retro '70s-'80s look. _Nothing brings out a good pair of legs like a pair of tube socks._
 __tuck away__
 __tuck__
 __tucked__